Romance in Manhattan

-Romance in Manhattan is a 1935 American comedy/romance film directed by Stephen Roberts, starring Francis Lederer and Ginger Rogers, and released by RKO Radio Pictures.
+Romance in Manhattan is a 1935 American romantic comedy film directed by Stephen Roberts, starring Francis Lederer and Ginger Rogers, and released by RKO Radio Pictures.

 Plot

-Karel Novak (Lederer), an incredibly naive Czech immigrant, arrives in New York with $58; but now he must have $200 or be sent back.
-Novak escapes from the ship and is rescued by dock workers; but he loses his money.
-He wanders the streets and eats food left by chorus girls.
-Sylvia Dennis (Rogers) questions him.
+Karel Novak (Lederer), an incredibly naive Czech immigrant, arrives in New York with $58 (thinking he only needed $50 to enter the U.S.).
+Immigration officials now tell him he must have $200 or be sent back.
+Novak jumps from the deportation ship and is rescued by dock workers, but he loses his money.
+He wanders the streets and into a theatre where he eats food left by chorus girls.
+One of the girls, Sylvia Dennis (Rogers) questions him.
 He refuses money but wants a job.
-Two women suggest an institution for Sylvia's brother Frank (Jimmy Butler), because he missed two days of school.
-Sylvia says no. Sylvia gives Karel blankets to sleep on the roof, and she explains about the Depression.
-Frank shares his job selling newspapers with Karel and takes over after school.
-Karel does not admit he was fished out of the river and so does not get his $58 back.
+Sylvia tells him to come by her apartment, as her brother may be able to help him.
+At Sylvia's, two women suggest an institution for Sylvia's little brother Frank (Jimmy Butler), because he missed two days of school.
+Sylvia says no. When Karel arrives, he and Frank (who works as a newsboy) make a deal for Karel to work in the day (so Frank can go to school), with Frank taking over in the afternoons.
+Sylvia gives Karel blankets to sleep on the roof, and she explains about the Depression.
+Sylvia, Frank, and Karel go out to eat and are approached by a dock worker who recognizes Karel.
+Karel is afraid of being labeled an illegal, so he denies he was fished out of the river.
+The dock worker merely wanted to return Karel's $58.
+Due to his denials, he does not get his $58 back.
 He asks the police officer Murphy (J. Farrell MacDonald) if someone could get in trouble for helping someone if they didn't know he was an illegal alien.